Medically reviewed by Susan Vachon, PA-C on February 4, 2022

 Dopamine and serotonin are two neurotransmitters that help brain cells communicate with each other.
 In particular, they’re vital for feelings of well-being and mood regulation.
 After you give birth, your progesterone and estrogen levels drop abruptly.

-Meanwhile, two other hormones — prolactin (which stimulates the production of breast milk) and oxytocin (which helps to fuel your mothering instincts) — increase in production.
+Meanwhile, two other hormones — oxytocin (which helps your uterus to contract back to its original size, as well as in the development of that important baby/mom bond) and prolactin (the hormone responsible for lactation) — increase.
 The result is you’ll probably feel wildly unbalanced, possibly going from incredibly sad to mad to happy at the drop of a hat.

 For most mothers, all these hormones eventually balance out, and your baby blues fade away a few weeks postpartum.
 But for mothers with postpartum depression, you’ll find that your changes in mood aren’t getting better.
 In fact, you may feel even more hopeless or sad than you did before.
 You might find yourself crying regularly or feeling like you don’t want to be a mother at all.